G20 finance meeting to set aside geopolitics, focus on economics | Politics

 The latest draft, still being finalized, mentions the risks of global fragmentation and conflicts in general terms but omits any direct reference to Russia's invasion of Ukraine or the Israel-Gaza war, the sources said.
 Finance officials and central bankers from the U.S., China, Russia and the world's other largest economies will meet in Sao Paulo to review global economic developments at a time of slowing growth, the growing strains of record debt burdens, and worries that inflation may not yet be tamed, which are keeping interest rates high.

+G7 finance officials, also meeting in Sao Paolo, will be forceful in their condemnation of Russia and its war, a second G7 source said.
+'BROADER ETHOS'

-Brazil wants to focus this week's discussions on ending inequality, reforming international taxation, addressing sovereign debt distress and working toward sustainable development.
-Reforms of multilateral banks and climate finance will feature more prominently at the spring meetings of the IMF and World Bank in Washington in April, the Brazilian source said.
+Brazil wants to focus this week's discussions on ending inequality and hunger, reforming international taxation, addressing sovereign debt distress and working toward sustainable development.
+Reforms of multilateral banks and climate finance will feature more prominently at the spring meetings of the IMF and World Bank in Washington in April, the Brazilian source and a G20 source said.
 Mark Sobel, the U.S. chair of the Official Monetary and Financial Institutions Forum (OMFIF), said stripping geopolitics from the communique made sense for a group that had historically focused on economic and financial issues.

 "Yes, it reflects fractiousness, but it also reflects this broader ethos of the finance ministers and central bankers to focus on economic and financial matters in a technical way," he said.
 One G7 official said the statement would likely be "concise and ambiguous, only mentioning issues where there's no contention."